Lamar Stevens: College career

 During Stevens' freshman season at Penn State, he started all 33 games for the Nittany Lions and was named Freshman of the Week multiple times with teammate Tony Carr.
 He was named as a First Team All-Freshman by the Big Ten and averaged over 12 points per game his first season.

 Stevens scored a season-high 30 points on January 5, 2018, against Northwestern.
 As a sophomore, Stevens averaged 15.5 points and 5.9 rebounds per game.
 He helped the Nittany Lions post a 26–13 record and win the NIT.
 Stevens was named Most Outstanding Player of the NIT.

 As a junior, Stevens averaged 19.9 points and 7.7 rebounds per game.
-He was named All-Big Ten Conference first-team accolades by the media and second-team honors from the league's coaches.
+He was named to the All-Big Ten Conference first team by the media and earned second-team honors from the league's coaches.
 Stevens was an All-District VII second-team selection by the National Association of Basketball Coaches.
 After the season, Stevens declared for the 2019 NBA draft but decided to return to Penn State.

 On December 16, 2019, Stevens was named Big Ten player of the week after scoring 18 points and collecting 11 rebounds in a victory over fourth-ranked and previously undefeated Maryland.
 On February 1, 2020, Stevens became the third player in school history to surpass 2,000 career points, scoring 13 points in a 76–64 win against Nebraska.
 He scored a career-high 33 points on February 8, leading the Nittany Lions to a 83–77 win over Minnesota.
 At the close of the regular season, Stevens was named to the First Team All-Big Ten by the coaches and media.

 Stevens finished his college career as Penn State's second all-time leading scorer with 2,207 points, seven shy of breaking the scoring record set by Talor Battle.
 Stevens missed out on an opportunity to set the record when the 2020 Big Ten Tournament and NCAA Tournament were cancelled due to the COVID-19 pandemic.